YonatanKof/wwape/content/designs/cut_girl/cutgirl.md

 canonical_url: false
 series: false
 ---
+Blowing the wind – take your time and you place on the table.
+It's a honorary one, to be taken with some kine of force.

-![A girl being cut by a grey wind](./cut-girl_GreyWind.jpg)
+![A girl being cut by a grey wind](./cut-girl_GreyWind.jpg) *Version – Grey*

-![A girl being cut by the shopping hands of the electric cockroach](./cut-girl_ShoppingHandsOfTheElectricCockroach.svg)
+![A girl being cut by the shopping hands of the electric cockroach](./cut-girl_ShoppingHandsOfTheElectricCockroach.svg) *Version – Busy*